julior0518/never_fund_2.0/README.md

 #### [Github (Julio)](https://github.com/julior0518)

 ***
-#### previous work happened in never_fund version 1 until we ran into an issue regarding react being stalled twice resulting in useState and useEffect crashing the app
+#### previous work happened in never_fund version 1 until we ran into an issue regarding react being installed twice resulting in useState and useEffect crashing the app.
+AS a solution 2.0 project was created, but this did not solve the problem.
+It turned out it was a rendering issue.

 ### ***Description***
 #### A voting system for group buying

-#### Neve fund is a community based voting syste for purchasing a product or file with a group fund.
+#### Neve fund is a community based voting system for purchasing a product or file with a group fund.
 Each user will have the right to 1 vote, as well as the opportunity to present a product to be baught to the rest of the community.

-#### In order for an order to be executed at least 90% of the community must vote on favorably towards the product.
-In the case that no products reach 90% unified approval, users will be able to discuss and promote their choice in a group forum.

 > url will be here

 ***
-ls

 ### ***Technology Used***
 * ReactJS